agmmnn/awesome-blender/README.md

 -   [Tyre Generator](https://flexdigitalpottery.gumroad.com/l/Tyregenv1) : Free tyre generator with geometry nodes.
 -   [Procedural Snow Shader](https://plusq.gumroad.com/l/jmdpr) : Procedural snow shader created in Blender.
 -   [Buildify](https://paveloliva.gumroad.com/l/buildify) : is a geometry nodes library for easy building creation.
+-   [Poly](https://withpoly.com/) : is a seamless texture generator & gallery (up to 8K) with PBR maps (up to 32-bit) for any types of materials with a simple text or image prompt.

 ### 🧊Modeling [^](#table)